630-584-4800

 How Much of Your Pension Is Marital Property?

-Posted on February 22,2019 in Division of Property
+Posted on February 22, 2019 in Property Division

 How Much of Your Pension Is Marital Property?Your pension benefits are a marital property during your divorce, with some stipulations.
 Your spouse has a right to an equitable share of the value of your pension that you accrued during your marriage.
 If you worked towards your pension before your marriage, the value of those years is non-marital property.
 You can add value to your pension through means other than the number of years you worked.
 A recent Illinois divorce case decided whether the military service credits that a man added to his state pension are marital property.